Acupuncture for Senior Cyclists: Pain Relief & Recovery

 I’ve been using acupuncture off and on for decades.
-I first gave it a shot back in my 20s when someone told me I could throw away my blood pressure meds if I tried a few sessions.
-I was skeptical—but it worked.
-I was sold.
+I first tried it in my 20s, when someone told me I could throw away my blood pressure meds if I gave it a shot.
+I was skeptical—but it worked for awhile.
 And now, in my late 60s, I still rely on acupuncture to keep my joints moving and my body feeling good.

 Acupuncture is a traditional Chinese medicine practice that involves placing very thin needles at specific points on the body.
 The goal is to restore balance, reduce pain, and improve overall health.
 While it’s been used in Eastern medicine for centuries, acupuncture has only recently gained more recognition in the Western medical world—and for good reason.